SlimeVR/SlimeVR-Docs-Site/index.md

 ## 4. Pre-order a built tracker on Crowd Supply

-We currently fully built trackers for pre-order at [Crowd Supply](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker).
+We currently have fully built trackers for pre-order at [Crowd Supply](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker).

 **Pros:** a polished build of the SlimeVR trackers with a small footprint with no physical build required.